nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 }
 ```

-When we re-run the app, we can see that we've introduced a bug.
+When we re-run the app, we notice that we've introduced a bug.
 We can keep clicking
 the increment buttons, but the counters' values never increase beyond 1.
 There're no newly
 created functions, and this is the cause of the issue.

 <figure>
   <img src="/images/blog/React useCallback and useMemo Hooks By Example/without-dependencies.png" alt="Without dependencies" >
   <figcaption>
-    No new functions are created regardless of the counter's state changes.
+    No new functions are created regardless of the counters' state changes.
 During the initial rendering,
-    `useCallback` created single cached versions of the functions, which encapsulates the closure values,
+    `useCallback` created single cached versions of the functions, which encapsulate the closure values,
     and reused them on every re-render.
   </figcaption>
 </figure>